vishal-2000/MDL/Assignment2/Part3/README.md

             - MM will regain 25 health
             - If IJ had planned to take any action at this step, it would be unsuccessful.
 IJ will get a -ve reward of -40.
 ## IJ notes
-- Recieves reward (50) once the MM dies
+- Recieves reward (50) once the MM dies (No reward to be considered for part 3)
 - Has infinite health
 - Has a BOW and BLADE to attack MM
 ### Constraints